-2020 Coronavirus Outbreak – How Does It Effect Downingtown, PA?
+2020 Coronavirus Outbreak – How Does It Affect Downingtown, PA?

 An outbreak of respiratory illness emerged in China and became international news in January of 2020.
-As it started to affect those living in Wuhan City, China, the World Health Organization began to investigate 2019-nCov, a novel coronavirus.
+As it started to affect those living in Wuhan City, China, the World Health Organization began to investigate COVID-19 (originally named 2019-nCov), a novel coronavirus.
 It was causing severe illnesses among the population, and unconfirmed reports on Chinese social media channels suggest the outbreak was far worse than was being reported in the news.
 Towards the end of January, several areas were under quarantine, restricting the travel of millions of Chinese citizens.
 In other places in China, public transit was suspended, and businesses were asked to close for two weeks.
 Health authorities around the world began to monitor people coming from China for signs of infections.
 On January 30th, the World Health Organization declared this new coronavirus to be a Public Health Emergency of International Concern.
 Also, on January 30th, the State Department issued a Level 4: Do No Travel advisory asking all citizens to avoid travel to China and those in the country to depart immediately.
+With the continued outbreak of this virus, the State Department also issued a Level 3: Reconsider Travel warning for:

 Our neighbors in Downingtown, many have some questions about the coronavirus.
 Below are some common questions and answers to them.
 This page will be kept up to date as best as possible but is not updated in real-time.